strapi/documentation/docs/developer-docs/latest/plugins/email.md

 ### Send an email using a template - `.sendTemplatedEmail()`

 When you send an email, you will most likely want to build it from a template you wrote.
-The email plugin provides the service `sendTemplatedEmail` that compile the email and then sends it.
-The function have the following params:
+The email plugin provides the service `sendTemplatedEmail` that compiles the email and then sends it.
+The function has the following parameters:

 | param           | description                                                                                                              | type   | default |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------ | ------ | ------- |